Protect your connection against rodents

 Damage from rodents can impact the long-term reliability of both indoor and outdoor installed cables.
-Rodent protection for optical fibre cables ensures that it is difficult for the animal to gnaw into the cable core.
+Rodent protection for optical fiber cables ensures that it is difficult for the animal to gnaw into the cable core.
 Rodents are usually able to eat away the cable outer sheath.
 The challenge is to prevent additional penetration.
 This can be done in several ways.
-Fibre optic cables have many layers of protection to ensure the optical fibres don’t get damaged.
-One of these layers is added to prevent rodent attacks in the cable core where the optical fibres are.
+Fiber optic cables have many layers of protection to ensure the optical fibers don’t get damaged.
+One of these layers is added to prevent rodent attacks in the cable core where the optical fibers are.

 Rodent damage to communications cables is more than just a nuisance, as it can result in costly repairs and service interruptions.

 - In 1987, a squirrel took out the power to a NASDAQ computer center for nearly an hour and half, stopping an estimated 20 million shares from being traded.

 - In 2010 – millions of pounds had to be spent on the repair and replacement of 20,000 miles of rail track across the UK, solely due to rats gnawing and damaging cables.